-Becoming a truck driver is not hard to do as you might think.
-Having said that, it is also not as easy as you might think, lol.
+Becoming a truck driver is not as hard to do as you might think.
+Having said that, it's also not as easy as you might think, lol.
 Despite what you might think, not just anyone can become a trucker or even qualify to become a trucker either.
 Don't worry, I will elaborate on that shortly.

 Trucking is not for everyone.
 You MUST consider your specific situation and your specific needs.
 Getting more insight on the job helps you.

 Below is a video of me talking about becoming a trucker.
 I also

 have CD's and DVD's about becoming a trucker because I know there are

 many people who don't have time to sit around online reading.

 Must be 21 - If you want to driver over the road, you must be 21 years old.
 Some states allow you to be 18 for intrastate.